ctrlplanedev/python/README.md

 1. All path/query params, and bodies become method arguments.
 1. If your endpoint had any tags on it, the first tag will be used as a module name for the function (my_tag above)
-1. Any endpoint which did not have a tag will be in `ctrlplane_api_client.api.default`
+1. Any endpoint which did not have a tag will be in `ctrlplane.api.default`

 ## Advanced customizations